laurall974/Final-Project-Calculator/README.md

 docker compose up -d
 ```
 ## :rocket: Let's go
-The list of calculations is available on [http://localhost:8080](http://localhost:8080), you can go to [/calculator](http://localhost:8080/text) endpoint to do the calculations on the calculator app.
-Any changes in the Pictures folder will be shown by refreshing the web page [http://localhost:8080](http://localhost:8080).
+The list of calculations is available on [http://localhost:8080](http://localhost:8080) for the `Dockerfile` and . [http://localhost:8080](http://localhost:8080) for `docker-compose.yml`.
+Any changes in the Pictures folder's image will be shown by refreshing the web page [http://localhost:8080](http://localhost:8080).
+:warning: BUT you must rename the picture "my-image.png"

 You can also verify mounts :
 ```
 docker inspect <your_mongo_container_name>
 ```
-## User Stories ( :heavy_check_mark: : implemented features)
+## Implemented features ( :heavy_check_mark: )

 Your Project should have:

-- At least two containers, one being a database of your choice
+:heavy_check_mark: At least two containers, one being a database of your choice

-- At least one well-documented Dockerfile and docker-compose.yml (with comments)
+:heavy_check_mark: At least one well-documented Dockerfile and docker-compose.yml (with comments)

-- A volume to make your database persistent and also a bind mount
+:heavy_check_mark: A volume to make your database persistent and also a bind mount

-- An explicit bridge network for the communications of your containers
+:heavy_check_mark: An explicit bridge network for the communications of your containers

-- A Docker Hub public repository for your docker images
+:heavy_check_mark: A Docker Hub public repository for your docker images

-- A GitHub repository with instructions to run your project (The collaboration of
+:heavy_check_mark: A GitHub repository with instructions to run your project (The collaboration of
 both contributors should be visible)

-- At least a dependency requiring the installation of an external library/package
+:heavy_check_mark: At least a dependency requiring the installation of an external library/package

-You have 10 minutes to present your project (7 minutes of presentation and 3 minutes
-Q&A)
 - Both teammates should explain the technical architecture and how they have collaborated

 - Your presentation skills are also evaluated (5 pts) the precision and the accuracy
 of your words are important

 - During this presentation you should demonstrate your knowledge of all keys
 concepts seen in this course

-- You are asked to use a medium for your presentation (PowerPoint)
+:heavy_check_mark: You are asked to use a medium for your presentation (PowerPoint)

-- The language is English (Non-negotiable)
+:heavy_check_mark: The language is English (Non-negotiable)